Obeliscus Pamphilius

 Obeliscus Pamphilius is a 1650 work by the Jesuit scholar Athanasius Kircher.
 It was published in Rome by Ludovico Grignani and dedicated to Pope Innocent X in his jubilee year.
 The subject of the work was Kircher's attempt to translate the hieroglyphs on the sides of an obelisk erected in the Piazza Navona.

+As the obelisk was incomplete when he began his work, Kircher filled the gaps with the hieroglyphs he believed would best fit the text.
+Later, the missing parts were found and brought together with the main body of the obelisk, and the hieroglyphs on those parts were, according to Kircher himself, exactly as he had predicted.
+Cardinal Capponi asked for the work to be written up, and this was the origin of the book.
+In fact Kircher's study had revealed that the same inscriptions were repeated on the different sides of the obelisk, so he was able to predict what would be found on parts he had not yet seen.

 The obelisk of Domitian

 The obelisk was originally commissioned from Egypt by the emperor Domitian, probably for the Temple of Isis and Serapis.
-The emperor Maxentius later had the obelisk moved outside the city walls to the Circus of Romulus on the Via Appia.
+The emperor Maxentius later had the obelisk moved outside the city walls to his circus on the Via Appia.
 There it fell into ruin, until Innocent X decided to have its broken parts brought to the Piazza Navona in front of his family's house, the Palazzo Pamphilj.
 He commissioned Kircher to lead the relocation and interpretation of the monument, and Gian Lorenzo Bernini to design a fountain above which the obelisk was to be placed, known today as the Fontana dei Quattro Fiumi.
 At the time, nobody was aware of the connection between Domitian and the obelisk, and it was known as the 'Pamphilj obelisk' after the Pope's family name.
 It was only in 1827 that Champollion succeeded in translating the hieroglyphs, revealing that they included the names of Domitian, his father Vespasian and his brother Titus.